1,000+ Opportunities

 Find similar grantsPage does not specify application deadlines; most recent lecture listed is from 2018 suggesting limited recent grant activity.

 Stoppelmoor-Adams Stroke Education and Research Fund is sponsored by The University of Iowa (administered through UI Center for Advancement).
-Seeks an endowment for a named chair/professor in vascular neurology and supports pilot research, as well as helps recruit and retain stroke research clinicians.
+This opportunity supports mission-aligned projects and measurable outcomes.

 Get alerted about grants like this